 Partnership visas are based on a genuine, stable, and credible partnership between the visa applicant and the supporting partner who must be living together as a couple.
-They must be able to provide substantial relevant evidence in support of their partnership.
+They must be able to provide substantial evidence in support of their partnership.

 New Zealand’s immigration policy defines partnership as two people of the opposite or same sex, who live together in a genuine, stable, and credible partnership in a legal marriage, a civil union or a de facto relationship.
-New Zealand does not differentiate between partners who are in a legal marriage, or in a de facto relationship.
+New Zealand does not differentiate between partners who are in a legal marriage, or only engaged, or in a de facto relationship.

 Partnership Residence Visas